To say Barclay is active would be like comparing a kitten and a lion. It’s nowhere near an accurate description!

 At around 2, Barclay was diagnosed with a speech disorder called Childhood Apraxia of Speech (CAS).
 This caused him to suffer a significant regression in speech and fine motor skills.
 However, his gross motor skills remained completely intact.

 In fact, he could do things some typically developing kids physically couldn’t do.
-I used to take Barclay to a kids gym and he could hang upside down on the monkey bar and then raise his feet to the bar almost flipping over.
+I used to take Barclay to a kids’ gym, and he could hang upside down on the monkey bar and then raise his feet to the bar, almost flipping over.
 He also had zero fear of heights.
-He could jump on one foot and walk backwards with his eyes closed.
+He could jump on one foot and walk backward with his eyes closed.
 He could run for hours!

-Barclay had already been receiving speech therapy and behavior therapy services, but we also realized that we needed to adapt some of the ways in which our family functioned.
-For example, we decided that going to public places like parks that didn’t have physical boundaries such as a fence were off the table for now.
-No physical boundaries for Barclay meant he needed to explore as far as the eye could see and that was a safety issue.
+Barclay had already been receiving speech therapy and behavior therapy services, but we also realized that we needed to adapt some of how our family functioned.
+For example, we decided that going to public places like parks that didn’t have physical boundaries, such as a fence, was off the table for now.
+No physical boundaries for Barclay meant he needed to explore as far as the eye could see, which was a safety issue.